There are three major divisions in Shan state (though there are many districts and many, many tribes)

 Flight to Lashio: Another smart option is to fly from Yangon to Lashio or from Heho to Lashio; and then take the Slow Train down to Mandalay.

-If you look down from the Goktheik bridge you can see the small wooden trestle bridge on the bottom of the ravine; which was built underneath the main viaduct with its own 3 mile service track to deliver the foundations and steel girders (beams) of the towers of the proper Goktheik viaduct.
-The small wooden support bridge has not been maintained the last few years and is starting to disappear into the jungle.
+If you look down from the Gokhteik bridge you can see the small support rail bridge on the bottom of the ravine; which was built underneath the main viaduct to deliver the foundations and steel girders (beams) of the towers of the proper Gokhteik viaduct.
+The support railway has not been maintained the last few years and is starting to disappear into the jungle.

 The viaduct was completed in 1900 by an American company; the Pennsylvania Steel Company.